StreetDog71/lza-class-manager/README.md

 ## Features

 - Add and remove CSS classes to any block
-- Reorder classes with drag and drop
+- Reorder classes with drag and drop (using react-beautiful-dnd)
 - Auto-suggestion of available classes
 - Custom CSS editor for class definitions
 - Light and dark theme support for the CSS editor
 - Theme.json CSS variables sidebar for easy access to theme variables
 - Editor-safe class generation for proper block editor previews
 - Media query support for responsive classes
+- Fully implemented with modern WordPress coding standards using React

 ## Usage